EDUCBA Logo

 Sumif Formula Example 4.3

-We will now be looking at some different SUMIF scenarios where the criteria are text.
+We will now look at some different SUMIF scenarios with text criteria.

 Example #5